 The Isometric means there is no lengthening or shortening of the musculature, simply striving to maintain one shape.

-Isometric holds for biceps, you can think of holding bags of groceries in your hands and your elbows are bent at 90-degrees.
-In this position, your biceps are fully flexed and holding the bags statically in place.
+Isometric holds for biceps: You can think of holding bags of groceries in your hands and your elbows bent at 90 degrees.
+Your biceps are fully flexed in this position, holding the bags statically in place.

 How To Do Isometric Chin-ups

 - Make sure your chin is above the bar.
-Hold for 5 seconds then lower down to 90 degrees and hold for 5 then lower down again to just before the bottom.
+Hold for 5 seconds,, then lower down to 90 degrees and hold for,five, then lower down again to just before the bottom.

 - Repeat for the desired number of reps.